neuracle-git/SIYA-Yoga-API/README.md

 </details>

 # Contributing
-1. Send us some new yoga poses data on Contact@neuracle.in with your details.
+1. Send us some new yoga poses data on contact@neuracle.in with your details.
 2. suggest some best use cases for that api's and join our Team.

 # Our App Link: